onianis/keymerchant/README.md

 - I explicitly disclaim all liability for damages arising from use of this software

 ### Licensing
 This project is governed by the terms specified in the LICENSE file.
-Use of **keymerchant** constitutes acceptance of these temrs and the entirety of this disclaimer.
+Use of **keymerchant** constitutes acceptance of these terms and the entirety of this disclaimer.